Undeadmatrix/Employee-Directory/README.md

  npm start
  ```

- An alternative is to view the project in browser through our [deployed link](https://project2ru.herokuapp.com/login).
+ An alternative is to view the project in browser through the [deployed link](https://serene-hamlet-73584.herokuapp.com/).
 ## Tech
 This project uses the following technologies:
 * React